nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ## Prerequisites / Requirements / Notes

 Before upgrading any components, you must have previously [set up your Nuage Metro Automation Engine Ansible environment](SETUP.md) and [customized the upgrade environment for your target platform](CUSTOMIZE.md).
 Ensure that you have specfied `upgrade_from_version` and `upgrade_to_version` in `build_vars.yml`.
-Failure to populate these variables causes a minor upgrade to be treated as a major upgrade which results in the task being stuck in tur-on-api (which should not be executed for minor upgrades).
+MetroÆ uses these values to determine whether it is to perform a major upgrade or a minor upgrade.
+Failure to populate these variables could cause a minor upgrade to be treated as a major upgrade which results in the task being stuck in turn-on-api (which should not be executed for minor upgrades).

 By default, the special enterprise called Shared Infrastructure is created on VSD.
 MetroÆ skips setting its domains to maintenance mode.